 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Renewable energy is any energy source that can be harnessed from nature, that excludes fossil fuels, where coal and oil may have been derived from nature many years previously.
-These forms of energy are sometimes termed: Renewables.
+These forms of energy are sometimes termed Renewables, Green or Clean energy.

 As humans became more intelligent, they built dams, learned to grow crops to make bio-fuels, tap into subsurface heat and even try and fuse atoms together.

 Fusion power is a theoretical form of power generation in which energy will be generated by using nuclear fusion reactions from hydrogen to produce heat for electricity generation.
 In a fusion process, two lighter atomic nuclei combine to form a heavier nucleus, and at the same time, they release energy.
 Today this is just a pipedream.
 But what a dream if our engineers can make it work.